Testimonials and Comments:

 Starting expenses is at $1,500 for a very simple case.

 If a long, involved case, the cost would be based on the scope and hours of work involved.

 Is there any upgrading required for a CFDS?

 It is necessary to have 15 annual education credits in this area, above the regular Financial Planning credits, to be a professional in good order and maintain the designation and a additional 5 in financial aspects of divorce or separations

 Are there Chartered Financial Divorce Specialists across Canada?

-Yes, all 10 provinces have qualified CFDS professionals available to serve the public.
+Yes, all 10 provinces and 2 territories have qualified CFDS professionals available to serve the public.

 To access a CFDS in your area, visit the Find a Specialist area of the website in About Us.